onurpro/Vinylo/README.md

 ## Features

--   **Last.fm Integration**: Automatically fetches your top albums from your Last.fm profile.
+-   **Last.fm & Spotify Integration**: Automatically fetches your top albums from your Last.fm profile or Spotify top tracks.
 -   **ELO Rating System**: Uses a robust ELO algorithm to calculate album rankings based on your choices.
 -   **Interactive Play Mode**: 1v1 matchups with album art, artist names, and current scores.
 -   **Smart Filtering**: Automatically filters out "clutter" such as singles, EPs, and albums with low playcounts (< 10).